-Option number one divides this subsection into additional subsections and recommends the removal of seemingly superfluous language to improve the accessibility.
-This option retains the bifurcated structure contained in the original statute.
+This option divides this subsection into additional subsections and recommends the removal of seemingly superfluous language to improve the accessibility.
+It retains the bifurcated structure contained in the original statute.
 Subsection (c)(4)(A) maintains the reference to the three-year statute of limitations as discussed in Malhotra.

 In the newly proposed subsection (c)(4)(B) the reference to the five-year statute of limitations has been removed along with the language relative to the "misrepresentation of a material fact."
 The language regarding the five-year statute of limitations would be replaced with language consistent with the language set forth in (c)(1)(B) - involving the filing of a "false or fraudulent" return.
-This would allow the taxing authority to issue an assessment at any time when they have determined that the taxpayer has filed a false or fraudulent tax return.
+This would allow the taxing authority to issue an assessment at any time when it has determined that the taxpayer has filed a false or fraudulent tax return.

-Option number two retains the structure of the subsection as enacted.
-In this option, the proposed modifications eliminate, as seeming surplusage, the reference to fraud because the concept of fraud is addressed in subsection (c)(1).
+This option retains the structure of the subsection as enacted.
+The proposed modifications eliminate, as surplusage, the reference to fraud because the concept of fraud is addressed in subsection (c)(1).
 The proposed language, bracketed in subsection (c)(1) sets forth a reference to fraud that results in a refund should the Commission wish to retain such a reference.